tobac-project/tobac-tutorials/README.md

   * please check if your notebook is running in the recommended standard conda enviroment [see here]((docs/RunningTutorials.md) and update the [list of required python packages](./requirements.txt) if needed

 * **with your suggestions to change the documentation elements**, e.g. `index.rst`
-  * please care that sphinx-based rendering is still working correctly
+  * please care that sphinx-based rendering is still working correctly, [see here](docs/Testing-Sphinx-based-Rendering.md) for an intro to sphinx-based rendering of our tutorial content

-* **or with combination of both**

 ### Example Data